unisoncomputing/unison-llm-support/instructions.md

 For both 1-SHOT and USER-GUIDED, code MUST typecheck before being shown to me.
 I do NOT want to see any code that doesn't typecheck.
 You will use the Unison MCP server to typecheck all code you show me.

-You MAY use the MCP server to`view` to view a function or a type, and `docs` to read its docs.
-Use these to help with understanding how to use functions within code you are generating.

-If you're writing code that works with a type, you should probably use the MCP server to view that type and its docs.
+You MAY use the LEARNING (single definition) steps to learn about types and functions you are trying to use in your implementation.
+Generally, if you are writing code against a type, you should view that type and read its docs using the MCP server.

 #### BASIC mode: the 1-SHOT strategy